7 Questions to Never Ask at a Job Interview

 Don’t ask: Do you do background checks?

 When you’re applying for jobs you should make sure that all of your social media accounts and records are appropriate for your future employer to review.
 By asking this question, you could be implying that you have something to hide.
 It will definitely raise a red flag for your employer.
-Learn the best time of day to send in a job application if you want to land an interview.

 Don’t ask: How big is this company?
 Who is your competition?